Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Outline.md

 permalink: plugins/outline
 ---
 #TODO
-Outline is a [[Core plugins|core plugin]] that lists the headings in the active note.
+Outline is a [[Standarderweiterungen|core plugin]] that lists the headings in the active note.

 To navigate to that section in the note, click on the heading in the outline.